MicrosoftDocs/visualstudio-docs/docs/extensibility/internals/property-pages.md

   The interfaces `IVSMDPropertyBrowser` and `IVSMDPropertyGrid` (declared in vsmanaged.h) are used to create and populate the properties grid within a dialog box or window.

-  The architecture of projects has changed considerably from past versions of [!INCLUDE[vsprvs](../../code-quality/includes/vsprvs_md.md)].
+  The architecture of projects has changed considerably from past versions of Visual Studio.
 In particular, the notion of which project is active has changed.
-In [!INCLUDE[vsprvs](../../code-quality/includes/vsprvs_md.md)], there is no concept of an active project.
+In Visual Studio, there is no concept of an active project.
 In previous development environments, the active project was the project that build and deploy commands would default to regardless of the context.
 Now, the solution controls and arbitrates which build and deploy commands apply to which projects.

   What was previously an active project is now captured in one of three different ways: